 I realize it’s unusual to compare humans to animals, but we are animals.
 We’ve developed more intelligence, but we still have primal behavior, deep down.
 So there’s a lot we can learn, especially from pack mentality.

-The second scenario, where your co-worker steals your pen, if you confront the person, you are accessing the masculine aspect.
+In the second scenario, where your co-worker steals your pen, if you confront the person, you are accessing the masculine aspect.
 You are standing up for yourself and defending your personal boundaries.
 Similar to perhaps a caveman protecting his cave.
-If however you give a passive aggressive response, you are standing down, hoping that your message gets across, without sounding too aggressive.
+If however, you give a passive-aggressive response, you are standing down, hoping that your message gets across, without sounding too aggressive.
 This is the more feminine aspect, giving you a different set of choices.

 In the last scenario, when you suddenly realize you have no valid argument anymore but decide to continue “the fight” with the other person, you are choosing the masculine, defend your territory no matter what approach.
 Whereas if you chose to back down, and take a more receptive, apologetic stance, the situation would probably fizzle and the hard feelings may even disappear.

 All three scenarios represent an opportunity to decide how you are going to respond.
 What will likely happen however is that you’ll respond unconsciously.
 Your response will come so fast, you probably won’t even have time to think about it.
 It’s like when I type on a keyboard.
 Sometimes I am trying to spell an easy word, like “bones”, but my fingers always end up typing “bonus” instead.
 It’s like my hands type before I even think about the letters I’m pressing.

 The same goes for unconscious verbalization (when we express something that’s buried in our unconscious thoughts).
 When we blurt something out, that’s just because we’ve programmed ourselves to respond that way.
 In the same sense that I need to slow down, and type each letter of a word so I don’t type the wrong word, we sometimes have to slow down our reactions in order to come up with a more effective response to a situation.